nokotamustang/Python3DEngines/README.md

 ### mgl/cube - Cube with Lambert Diffusion & Blinn-Phong Specular lighting

-We create a 3D cube from vertices, indices, and normals, and apply a simple lighting shader to it.
+Create a 3D cube from vertices, indices, and normals, and apply a simple lighting shader to it.

 ![Screenshots](./screenshots/mgl_cube1.PNG)